Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: 30-plus wonderful years of marriage to TheoBaby, raising the best daughter we could imagine, writing my book, making my dad proud, building a house, playing softball for 20 years with the mighty LA Codgers & MexiCodgers, raising Shelties, adopting our 20-something year old Irishman Ciaran, restoring the Venice Sign with a great team, the history display in Danny’s (now Surfside), Our 10-year run of the VNC Oakwood BBQ with Station 63 firefighters, serving as docent volunteers for the Venice Garden & Home Tour, Helping Esther Chaing with the history decor at Hama Sushi, helping Louie & Nettie Ryan reopen the Del Monte Speakeasy, now home to Venice Underground Comedy, and lastly the ever-expanding circle of incredibly talented and fun people we know.

-Kristina: Joining the Board of the Venice Heritage Museum so that I can share and celebrate the history, past and present, of this beautiful town that raised me.
+Kristina: Joining the Board of the Venice Heritage Museum so that I can help share and celebrate the history, past and present, of this beautiful town that raised me.

 Theo: Thankful to be a part of everything Todd & Kristina have mentioned – and yes, the 30+ years of marriage, having Kristina, my favorite person!
 What a joy to live in this wonderful Venice community.
 IT IS HOME!